ava-labs/subnet-evm/cmd/precompilegen/template-readme.md

 7- Add your contract unit tests under generated package contract_test.go 8- Additionally you can add a full-fledged VM test for your precompile under plugin/vm/vm_test.go.
 See existing precompile tests for examples.
-9- Add your solidity interface and test contract to contracts/contracts 10- Write solidity tests for your precompile in contracts/test 11- Create your genesis with your precompile enabled in tests/precompile/genesis/ 12- Create e2e test for your solidity test in tests/precompile/solidity/suites.go 13- Run your e2e precompile Solidity tests with './scripts/run_ginkgo.sh`
+9- Add your solidity interface and test contract to contracts/contracts 10- Write solidity contract tests for your precompile in contracts/contracts/test 11- Write TypeScript DS-Test counterparts for your solidity tests in contracts/test 12- Create your genesis with your precompile enabled in tests/precompile/genesis/ 13- Create e2e test for your solidity test in tests/precompile/solidity/suites.go 14- Run your e2e precompile Solidity tests with './scripts/run_ginkgo.sh`